Generic name: torsemide (oral/injection) [ TOR-se-mide ]

 you are unable to urinate; or

-you are allergic to sulfa drugs.
+you are allergic to an oral diabetes medicine.

 Torsemide is not approved for use by anyone younger than 18 years old.